Status

 Full description

 Hypothesis The interaction between transcatheter aortic valve implantation (TAVI) and the gut microbiota represents an emerging field of investigation with potential clinical implications.
 Beyond restoring haemodynamic function, TAVI may influence the composition and function of the gut microbiome through several mechanisms.
-Improved cardiac output following TAVI enhances splanchnic perfusion, potentially reducing mucosal edema and congestion, which may restore intestinal permeability and lead to favorable changes in microbiome composition.
+Improved cardiac output following TAVI enhances splanchnic perfusion, potentially reducing mucosal oedema and congestion, which may restore intestinal permeability and lead to favourable changes in microbiome composition.

 Study Objective To evaluate changes in the gut microbiota following TAVI in patients with severe aortic valve stenosis.